vcz-fr/TheFollowUp/_posts/2018/04/2018-04-21-hal-assistant.md

     url: "https://gethal.com/"
     dead: false

-tweet: "What if your intelligent assistant was a human?"
+message: "What if your intelligent assistant was a human?"
 ---